quadvvvv/ModelEarth-feed/README.md

 Place your name here if your working on an update.

 1.)
-Marco: Update Yarn Build to save feedplayer.js and feedplayer.css files files dist/assests.
-Edit the widget embed sample in feed/index.html to use these two files.
+Marco: Update Yarn Build to save feedplayer.js and feedplayer.css in dist/assests.
+1a.)
 Replace vite.config.js with vite.config-upcoming.js while testing Yarn Build locally.
-Doing so will allow you to work on using vite-plugin-copy.js to save a copy of the index-[code].js and index-[code].css as feedplayer.js and feedplayer.css (without the code appended).
+1b.)
+Debug vite-plugin-copy.js to saves a copy of the index-[code].js and index-[code].css as feedplayer.js and feedplayer.css.
+1c.)
+Edit the widget embed sample in feed/index.html to use feedplayer.js and feedplayer.css.

 2.)
 Fanyi: Update the code to display images within the video sequence.